atsaloli/cicd/01_93-deploy-via-git.md

 Later, we'll use this trust relationship to download code from Git so that we can put it in the Web server document root.

-P.S.
-GIT_SSH_COMMAND requires Git v2.3.0 or newer.
-You can also specify the SSH key via `.ssh/config`.
+P.S. `GIT_SSH_COMMAND` requires Git v2.3.0 or newer.

+If you have an older Git, you could specify the SSH key via `.ssh/config`.